Exploring Blockchain Interoperability: Solutions and Key Challenges

 External Validation

 As the name suggests, an external validation mechanism requires the participation of validator nodes that are different from those of the blockchain systems involved in the cross-chain transaction.
 These external validators confirm the state of the source blockchain based on a specific set of criteria and trigger the subsequent transaction on the destination chain.
+Decentralized oracle networks can serve as external validators, providing secure and trust-minimized validation for cross-chain transactions.

 This method of cross-chain validation is more extensive and has complex applications compared to the Web2 method.
 It provides trust-minimized guarantees through techniques like honest majority assumption, optimistic bridge validation, and cryptoeconomic staking.